 The construction of FiSCs involves adding up revenues and expenditures for the city government and an appropriate share of revenues and expenditures from overlying counties, school districts, and special districts.
 Thus FiSCs provide a full picture of revenues raised from city residents and businesses and spending on their behalf, whether done by the city government or separate overlying governments.

 The FiSC estimates are based on data for individual local governments provided by the U.S. Census Bureau in the quinquennial Census of Government Finance and the Annual Surveys of State and Local Government Finance.
-The FiSC public use database includes comprehensive data on revenues, expenditures, debt, and assets for 150 of the nation’s largest central cities, with the cities selected based on population criteria both at the beginning and end of the panel (1980 and 2010).
+The FiSC public use database includes comprehensive data on revenues, expenditures, debt, and assets for over 200 of the nation’s largest central cities.
 Annual data are currently available for the years 1977 through 2017, with additional years to be added as the underlying Census data become available.

-A comparison of Baltimore, Maryland and Minneapolis, Minnesota demonstrates the importance of the FiSC methodology.
-As shown in the figure below, simply comparing city government spending in the two cities suggests that Baltimore spends 2.5 times more per capita than Minneapolis.
-However, the difference is almost entirely due to the fact that the City of Minneapolis splits the provision of local services with overlying Hennepin County and an independent school district.
+A comparison of Baltimore, Maryland and Sacramento, California demonstrates the importance of the FiSC methodology.
+As shown in the figure below, simply comparing city government spending in the two cities suggests that Baltimore spends 3.5 times more per capita than Sacramento.
+However, the difference is almost entirely due to the fact that the City of Sacramento splits the provision of local services with overlying Sacramento County and six independent school districts.
 Once these differences in local government structure are taken into account, per capita expenditures for residents in the two cities are nearly identical.

 Overview of FiSC Methodology